AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## More information {#summarize-more-info}

-For mathematical functionality, use the Summarize function for event, session or person scope based calculations.
+Use the Summarize function for event, session or person scope based calculations.
 Use the [Math](#math) function for hit-level based calculations.

 +++